antmicro/kenning/README.md

 The `kenning` module consists of the following submodules:

-* `core` - provides interface APIs for datasets, models, optimizers, runtimes and runtime protocols,
+* `core` - provides interface APIs for datasets, models, optimizers, runtimes, protocols, and data converters
-* `datasets` - provides implementations for datasets,
+* `datasets` - provides implementations for datasets
 * `modelwrappers` - provides implementations for models for various problems implemented in various frameworks,
 * `optimizers` - provides implementations for compilers and optimizers for deep learning models,
 * `runtimes` - provides implementations of runtime on target devices,
 * `interfaces` - provides interface classes to group related methods used in Kenning `core` classes,
 * `protocols` - provides implementations for communication protocols between host and tested target,
 * `dataproviders` - provides implementations for reading input data from various sources, such as camera, directories or TCP connections,
+* `dataconverters` - provides implementations for data converters for various data types
 * `outputcollectors` - provides implementations for processing outputs from models, i.e. saving results to file, or displaying predictions on screen.
 * `onnxconverters` - provides ONNX conversions for a given framework along with a list of models to test the conversion on,
 * `runners` - provide implementations for runners that can be used in runtime,